 It’s rare that I find myself mostly opposed to a text, but one of this week’s readings provided just such an instance.
-I wrote in a previous week’s blog about the strange and apparently irresistible call to evolution in cognitive studies, 2787652as though the origins of every cognitive process can be explained with “the Hamburglar (I mean evolution!) did it!”
+I wrote in a previous week’s blog about the strange and apparently irresistible call to evolution in cognitive studies, as though the origins of every cognitive process can be explained with “the Hamburglar (I mean evolution!) did it!”
 This week’s reading in Damasio’s Joy, Sorrow, and the Feeling Brain provides yet another example of this trend, with its seeming reduction of emotion to evolutionary hardwiring.
 I say seeming reduction here because it’s quite possible that these arguments get fleshed out more elsewhere in the book, but alas they do not here.
 I’ll try to avoid simply restating the problems with assuming cognitive processes are evolutionary though, and take this post in a different direction with Damasio’s argument.

 One of Damasio’s basic claims in Chapter 2 is that emotions and feelings are not the same, which could be the beginning of a really fruitful discussion about how a seemingly singular cognitive/physiological process is operating in a few different ways.
 However Demasio defines these different concepts in problematic ways in an effort to isolate them for study.
 He writes: “Emotions play out in the theater of the body.
 Feelings play out in the theater of the mind” (28).
 On the one hand this conception of emotion and feeling clearly delineates them, making them easily observable and testable.
 However this comes at the cost of reifying the mind/body distinction that is so endemic and problematic in Western thought.
 What do we lose when we reduce emotion to simply being a physical or physiological process?
 And are we merely enforcing an arbitrary distinction here, dividing emotion and feeling when they are always already bound up with one another?